Black-Star-Institute/blackstar.github.io/docs/people/burisch_deborah.md

 - When her mother remarried, Deborah's father-in-law [Harry Burisch](burisch_harry.md) worked as a courier for Majestic 12. [source?]
 The problem with this is that I can't find a record of Doris having the surname Burisch before 1982.
 Did Harry have enough time to befriend James Huffman before he died in 1982?
 - Deborah became a member of Majestic 12 as a result of these family connections. [source?]

+Alternatively:

+* Her step-father [Harry Burisch](burisch_harry.md) befriended Forrestal while in the Navy, except Forrestal was already dead when the Korean War broke out in 1950.

 # Taped statements

 Marcia McDowell claims [Hamilton page 237] in her [email of 10th August 2004](mcdowell_marcia/2004_ufo_magazine_email.txt) that Deborah recorded several statements: